 Section 754 Election.
 We have made, and in case of any termination of our partnership for U.S. federal income tax purposes, expect to make, the election permitted by Section 754 of the Code.
-That election is irrevocable without the consent of the IRS unless there is a constructive termination of the partnership.
-Please read "-Disposition of Common Units-Constructive Termination".
+That election is irrevocable without the consent of the IRS.
 The election generally permits us to adjust a common unit purchaser's tax basis in our assets ("inside basis") under Section 743(b) of the Code to reflect its purchase price.
 This election does not apply to a person who purchases common units directly from us.
 The Section 743(b) adjustment belongs to the purchaser and not to other unitholders.
 For purposes of this discussion, a unitholder's inside basis in our assets will be considered to have two components: (1) its share of our tax basis in our assets ("common basis") and (2) its Section 743(b) adjustment to that basis.